 RSO -RICK SIMPSON OIL

-RSO is named after its creator, Rick Simpson, who became well-known for professing his passion for this type of product and its medical efficacy.
+RSO is named after its creator, Rick Simpson, who became well-known for professing his passion for this type of product and its efficacy.
 RSO is produced using a vacuum distillation process, which distills out the solvent and reserves terpenes that would otherwise be lost to open air distillation.
 RSO is a great option for patients who do not want to vaporize or are uncomfortable swallowing capsules.
 Used orally, RSO can be absorbed through the mouth sublingually, or swallowed and ingested.

 Infused capsules are swallowed and absorbed through the gastrointestinal tract for slow onset and long-lasting effects.
 Capsules are precision dosed with a super-critically extracted marijuana concentrate which has been winterized and infused with coconut butter prior to filling.
 They are available in multiple formulations, giving patients the ability to select the option that is best for them.